lsst-sitcom/sitcomtn-102/index.rst

 Technote Writing Guide
 ----------------------

-In order to start a technote, as well as some useful tips for using reStructured text, please refer to this :doc:`presentation </_static/2022-06-28_Documentation_Bootcamp.pdf2022-06-28_Documentation_Bootcamp.pdf>` by the Rubin documentation team.
+In order to start a technote, as well as some useful tips for using reStructured text, please refer to this `presentation <https://confluence.lsstcorp.org/download/attachments/192907222/2022-06-28%20Documentation%20Bootcamp.pdf?version=1&modificationDate=1656443610000&api=v2>`_ by the Rubin documentation team.

-A general guide for Rubin technotes can be found `here <https://technote.lsst.io/user-guide/index.html>`_.
+A general guide for Rubin technotes can be found `in the LSST user guide <https://technote.lsst.io/user-guide/index.html>`_.

 ReStructured text supports LaTeX-style math using the 'math' environment and inverted commas: \:math\:\`x^2+y^2=z^2\` will translate into :math:`x^2+y^2=z^2`.